tomusher/wagtail-smartquotes/README.md

 pip install git+https://github.com/nhsuk/wagtail-smartquotes@0.1.0
 ```

 This package is a pre-release.
-When fully released it will be published to PyPi.
+When fully released it will be published to PyPI.

 ### Add to your INSTALLED_APPS